Lightstreamer/Lightstreamer-kafka-connector/README.md

 The (optional) error handling strategy to be used if an error occurs while extracting data from incoming deserialized records.
 Can be one of the following:

-- `TERMINATE_TASK`: terminate the task immediately
+- `TERMINATE_TASK`: terminate the task immediately.
-- `IGNORE_AND_CONTINUE`: ignore the error and continue to process the next record
+- `IGNORE_AND_CONTINUE`: ignore the error and continue to process the next record.
-- `FORWARD_TO_DLQ`: forward the record to the dead letter queue
+- `FORWARD_TO_DLQ`: forward the record to the dead letter queue.

 In particular, the `FORWARD_TO_DLQ` value requires a [_dead letter queue_](https://www.confluent.io/blog/kafka-connect-deep-dive-error-handling-dead-letter-queues/) to be configured; otherwise it will fallback to `TERMINATE_TASK`.